LucianoPAlmeida/bitrise-step-swift-environment-variable-injector/README.md

 # Swift Envirionment Variable Injector

-TThis step allows us to inject CI pipelines environment variables values into Swift code  static values before compilation and Continuous deployment to a specific environment(Development, Testing or Production) where we can define the values injected for each build and deployment e.g. a API url that the App uses and is different for each environment.
+This step allows us to inject CI pipelines environment variables values into Swift code  static values before compilation and Continuous deployment to a specific environment(Development, Testing or Production) where we can define the values injected for each build and deployment e.g. a API url that the App uses and is different for each environment.
 Also it allows us to not expose our production keys and values in statically in our code.

 ## How to use this Step